-- Registration for Fall 2018 programs will open on May 1, 2018.
-Registration for Spring and Summer 2019 programs will be available beginning November 1, 2018.
-All registrations are accepted on a first-come, first-served basis. - Outreach sessions must be booked at least 2 weeks in advance of your intended program date.
+- Registration is ongoing, but programs are booked on a first-come, first-served basis.
+Early registration is encouraged to ensure your desired date and time are available. - Outreach sessions must be booked at least 2 weeks in advance of your intended program date.
 Dates and times are subject to availability, so registering early is strongly advised.